Ireland–United Kingdom relations: Citizenship and citizens rights

 As a dominion of the British Empire, citizens of the Irish Free State were regarded as British subjects in common with all other members of the Empire.
 Historically, as late as 1942, British jurisprudence was that Irish citizenship "did no more than confer ... a national character as an Irish citizen within the wider British nationality".
 Indeed, for some years, the British authorities refused to accept Irish passports.

 Starting from the basis of common citizenship, the two states to this day provide reciprocal recognition to each others' citizens.
-British and Irish citizens can avail themselves of public services (for example, health care and social welfare) in each other's jurisdictions on an equal basis and are entitled to the right of abode, with deportation only in the most exceptional of circumstances.
-They each have equal voting (and standing) rights in all elections held across the United Kingdom and Ireland (except for the election of the President of Ireland and referendums).

-Northern Ireland occupies a unique location in the citizenship of the islands, with Northern Ireland people being recognised under the Good Friday Agreement as (in general terms) simultaneously British and/or Irish citizens according to their choice.
+British and Irish citizens resident in the opposite jurisdiction have access to public healthcare and social welfare on equal terms, and can vote in each national and local elections (save that British citizens cannot vote for the President of Ireland and Irish referendums).
+Due to the peace agreement which ended the Northern Ireland conflict, Northern Irish people have the right to choose to be citizens of the United Kingdom, Ireland, or both.

 The interaction of overlapping citizens rights and laws has led to some cases of exploitation of loopholes to avoid the intention of the law.
 For example, the Twenty-seventh Amendment of the Constitution of Ireland was required to amend the potential for abuse of the rights of Irish citizenship to the right to abode in the United Kingdom.
 Before then, Irish citizenship was granted on the basis of jus soli (i.e. being born on the island of Ireland was reason in itself to be considered an Irish citizen).
-In one case, a Chinese migrant to the UK, living in Wales on Great Britain, chose to give birth to a child in Northern Ireland, on the island of Ireland, to take advantage of Irish citizenship laws.
+In one case, a Chinese migrant to the UK, living in Wales, chose to give birth to a child in Northern Ireland, on the island of Ireland, to take advantage of Irish citizenship laws.
 Consequently, her child was born an Irish citizen by virtue of jus soli and so was entitled to permanent abode in the UK even though the mother did not have the right to visit the Republic of Ireland.
-The mother and father then claimed the right to stay in the United Kingdom by virtue of being the guardians of a citizen of the European Union who would be unable to look after itself should they be deported.
+The mother and father then claimed the right to stay in the United Kingdom by virtue of being the guardians of a citizen of the European Union who would be unable to look after himself should they be deported.